cwlacewe/neural_collaborative_filtering/README.md

 # Neural Collaborative Filtering

-This is our implementation for the paper:
+This NCF implementation is based on the Authors original Keras implementation with edits to update Keras version.

+Original paper:

 Xiangnan He, Lizi Liao, Hanwang Zhang, Liqiang Nie, Xia Hu and Tat-Seng Chua (2017).
 [Neural Collaborative Filtering.](http://dl.acm.org/citation.cfm?id=3052569) In Proceedings of WWW '17, Perth, Australia, April 03-07, 2017.

 Three collaborative filtering models: Generalized Matrix Factorization (GMF), Multi-Layer Perceptron (MLP), and Neural Matrix Factorization (NeuMF).
 To target the models for implicit feedback and ranking task, we optimize them using log loss with negative sampling.

-**Please cite our WWW'17 paper if you use our codes.
+**Please cite their WWW'17 paper if you use either codes.
 Thanks!**

 Author: Dr. Xiangnan He (http://www.comp.nus.edu.sg/~xiangnan/)

 ## Environment Settings
 We use Keras with Theano as the backend.
-- Keras version:  '1.0.7'
+- Keras version:  '2.1.2'
 - Theano version: '0.8.0'

 ## Example to run the codes.